-- Management/leadership experience: Experience with managing globally operating corporations/companies and with employee management. - Understanding of the business: Knowledge of/experience in the fields of research and development, production/engineering, marketing, selling and distribution, digitalization/eCommerce, as well as knowledge of/experience in industrial/consumer business areas, in the key markets in which Henkel operates, and in sustainable management. - Financial expertise: Experience in the fields of accounting/accounting processes or with auditing financial statements, knowledge of financial instruments and funding strategies. - Financial control/risk management: Experience in the fields of internal control and risk management systems, as well as internal auditing systems. - Governance/compliance: Experience with interaction among corporate bodies (governance) and in ensuring compliance with statutory/in-house requirements.
+- Understanding of the business: Knowledge of/experience in the fields of research and development, production/engineering, marketing, selling and distribution, digitalization/eCommerce, as well as knowledge of/experience in industrial/consumer business areas, in the key markets in which Henkel operates. - Sustainability: Experience in sustainable management. - Financial expertise: Experience in the fields of accounting/accounting processes or with auditing financial statements, knowledge of financial instruments and funding strategies. - Financial control/risk management: Experience in the fields of internal control and risk management systems, as well as internal auditing systems. - Governance/compliance: Experience with interaction among corporate bodies (governance) and in ensuring compliance with statutory/in-house requirements. - Impartiality, integrity

-• Impartiality, integrity